 Vintage Brushed Brass Vintage Brushed Brass Lacquer 2 Years

-Warm Bronze PVD® Warm Bronze PVD Omitted*
+Warm Bronze PVD® Warm Bronze PVD *

 These products are designed specifically for Graff.
 Some of the designs are award-winning.